realistis/django-baker2/README.md

 Installing
 ----------

-You must have already installed a virtual env, with Django (testd on v4).
+You must have already installed a virtual env, with Django (tested on Django 4).

 This tool uses `smart_text` that is now replaced/renamed to `smart_str`, so in `settings.py` you need to add:
 ```python